-Cut to: AYE DEFY .
-The project that fills me up with equal parts fear and excitement.
-Purpose and joy.
-With the help of an ever-growing team of patient, intellectually stimulating, activists and artists, I am using my multi-hyphenate theatre skills as an Actor, Director, Producer and Dramaturg - and a bit of that Human Resources minor - to create space for artists to shine at every stage of their artistic process.
+With the help of an ever-growing team of patient, intellectually stimulating, activists and artists, I am using my multi-hyphenate theatre skills as an Actor, Director, Producer and Dramaturg - and a Human Resources minor - to #createspace for artists to shine and be at ease at each stage of their artistic process.
 AYE DEFY is a consulting and marketing organization that honors the artistic journey from beginning to "end".

-I am building and creating programs that will shift the emotional, educational, and communal culture of the entertainment industry and I need your help!
-For those of you that have already supported, I am in awe and forever indebted to you for your belief in me as I continued to deepen and clarify the purpose, mission, and goals of this company.
-The expectation when faced with loss or a failure of some kind is to crumble and shrink in shame.
-But in this beautifully bountiful life I’ve been gifted, I instead choose to learn the lesson(s), feel the growing pains, and offer solutions for how to show up better next time.
+We are building and creating programs that will shift the emotional, educational, and communal culture of the entertainment industry and we would love your support!
+For those of you that have already supported, we are grateful to you for your belief in us as we continue to deepen and clarify the purpose, mission, and goals of this company.
+The expectation when faced with loss (our industry shutting down) or a failure of some kind (getting fired from a production perhaps) is to crumble and shrink in shame.
+Yet in this beautifully bountiful life I’ve been gifted, I choose to learn the lesson(s), feel the growing pains, and offer solutions for how to show up better next time.

 AYE: Yes DEFY: Expectations